matevskial/bootdev-memory-management/README.md

 * passing to function
 * using pointer arithmetics such as `int *ptr = arr` or `int value = *(arr + 2)`

-There exists a "pointer to array", or pointer to "not decayed" array, which is different than pointer to first element
+There exists a "pointer to array", or pointer to "not decayed" array, which is different from pointer to first element

 C strings are: